For the complete documentation index, see llms.txt.

 2. Your Contentsquare team enables the iFrameTracking tag setting to support iFrame tracking.
 When the flag is enabled, the tag inside the iFrames is not sending any natural pageview.

-3. For Single Page Applications, trigger an artificial pageview inside the iFrame with a condition to execute only in this context to send a pageview.
+3. For Single Page Applications, trigger an artificial pageview inside the iFrame with a condition to run only in this context to send a pageview.

 if (window.self !== window.top) {